zanaptak/TypedCssClasses/README.md

 ## Examples

-The following examples are shown using Fable.React view syntax.
+The following examples are using Fable.React view syntax.

 ### Bootstrap CSS